Column Store FAQ

-OceanBase columnar storage is a data storage format that stores static data on disk in columnar format and modifies data in memory in row format.
-It balances scanning performance and transaction processing capabilities.
+OceanBase columnar storage is a data storage format that saves static disk data as columnar storage and in-memory modified data as row-based storage.
+It balances scan performance and transaction processing capabilities.

-For analytical queries, columnar storage can significantly improve query performance.
-It is an essential feature for OceanBase to achieve HTAP capabilities.
-In traditional AP databases, columnar data is typically static and difficult to update in place.
-However, in OceanBase's LSM Tree architecture, SSTables are static and naturally suitable for columnar storage.
-MemTables are dynamic and still use row-based storage, which does not affect transaction processing.
-This allows us to balance the performance of TP and AP queries to some extent.
+For analytical queries, columnar storage can significantly improve query performance and is an essential feature for OceanBase to excel in HTAP.
+In classic AP databases, columnar data is usually static and difficult to update in-place.
+In OceanBase's LSM Tree architecture, the SSTable is static and naturally suitable for implementing columnar storage; the MemTable is dynamic and remains row-based storage, which does not impose additional impact on transaction processing.
+This allows us to balance TP and AP query performance to some extent.

-OceanBase Database also supports the concept of columnar indexes, which is different from "building an index on columnar data."
-A columnar index refers to an index table structured in columnar format.
+OceanBase Database also supports the concept of a columnar index, which is different from "creating an index on columnar storage."
+A columnar index refers to an index table with a columnar storage format.

-For example, if we have a row-based table t6 and want to sum the values in column c3 with the best performance, we can create a columnar index on c3:
+For example, if you already have a row-based table t6 and want to sum c3 with optimal performance, you can create a columnar index on c3:

 create table t6(